Mikhail Baryshnikov: 1978–1979: Principal dancer with the New York City Ballet

 Baryshnikov and Patricia McBride at an event in Buenos Aires, 1979.

 In 1978, Baryshnikov abandoned his freelance career to spend 18 months as a principal of the New York City Ballet, run by George Balanchine.
 "Mr. B", as Balanchine was known, rarely welcomed guest artists and had refused to work with both Rudolf Nureyev and Natalia Makarova.
 Baryshnikov's decision to devote his full attentions to the New York company stunned the dance world.
 Balanchine never created a new work for Baryshnikov, but he did coach him in his distinctive style, and Baryshnikov triumphed in such signature roles as Apollo, The Prodigal Son, and Rubies.
 Jerome Robbins created Opus 19/The Dreamer for Baryshnikov and NYCB favorite Patricia McBride.

 Baryshnikov performed with the New York City Ballet as a principal dancer for 15 months from 1978 to 1979.
 On July 8, 1978, he made his debut with George Balanchine's and Lincoln Kirstein's company at Saratoga Springs, appearing as Franz in Coppélia.

 On October 12, 1979, Baryshnikov danced the role of the Poet in Balanchine's ballet La Sonnambula with the City Ballet at the Kennedy Center.
-This was his last performance with New York City Ballet due to tendinitis and other injuries.
+This was his last performance with New York City Ballet due to tendonitis and other injuries.
 His tenure there coincided with a period of ill health for Balanchine that followed an earlier heart attack and culminated in successful heart surgery in June 1979.
 Baryshnikov left the company to become ABT's artistic director in September 1980, and take time off for his injuries.

 1980–2002: Artistic director of the American Ballet Theatre and White Oak Dance Project

-Baryshnikov returned to the American Ballet Theatre in September 1980 as an artistic director, a position he held until 1989.
+Baryshnikov returned to the American Ballet Theatre (ABT) in September 1980 as an artistic director, a position he held until 1989.
 He also performed as a dancer with ABT.
 Baryshnikov has remained fascinated with the new.
 As he observed, "It doesn't matter how high you lift your leg.
 The technique is about transparency, simplicity and making an earnest attempt."
 Baryshnikov also toured with ballet and modern dance companies around the world for 15 months.
 Several roles were created for him, including in Robbins's Opus 19: The Dreamer (1979), Frederick Ashton's Rhapsody (1980), and Robbins's Other Dances, with Natalia Makarova.

 From 1990 to 2002, Baryshnikov was artistic director of the White Oak Dance Project, a touring company he co-founded with Mark Morris.
 The White Oak Project was formed to create original work for older dancers.
 In a run ending just short of his 60th birthday in 2007, he appeared in a production of four short plays by Samuel Beckett directed by JoAnne Akalaitis.

 Baryshnikov was elected a Fellow of the American Academy of Arts and Sciences in 1999.
 In 2000, he was awarded the National Medal of Arts.